Code Review Checklist Template - Free Download & Example

 Frontend Code Review Checklist

-Best for: Suited for teams working with React, Vue, Angular or other frontend frameworks who want to focus on UX quality and performance.
+Best for: Suited for teams working with React, Vue, Angular or other frontend frameworks who want to focus on UX quality, performance and accessibility for all users.

 Backend API Code Review Checklist

-Checklist focused on backend code with emphasis on API design, database queries, authentication, input validation, rate limiting and logging.
+Checklist focused on backend code with emphasis on API design consistency, database query optimisation (N+1 detection), authentication and authorisation, input validation against injection, rate limiting and structured logging.

-Best for: Ideal for backend teams building REST or GraphQL APIs that need extra attention on security and scalability.
+Best for: Ideal for backend teams building REST or GraphQL APIs that need extra attention on security, scalability and maintainability of their server-side code.

 Security-Focused Code Review Checklist

-In-depth security review checklist with checks for OWASP Top 10 vulnerabilities, SQL injection, XSS, CSRF and secrets management.
+In-depth security review checklist based on the OWASP Top 10 with checks for SQL injection, XSS, CSRF, insecure deserialisation, broken authentication, secrets management and dependency vulnerabilities.

-Best for: Perfect for security-sensitive applications such as fintech, healthcare or projects handling personal data.
+Best for: Perfect for security-sensitive applications such as fintech, healthcare or projects handling personal data where a security incident can cause significant financial and reputational damage.

 How to use